bonitasoft/bonita-doc/md/7.3/widgets.md

 # Widgets

-The UI designer is a tool for creating pages and forms for use in a BPM application.
+The UI Designer is a tool for creating pages and forms to use in a BPM application.
 A form is mapped to process instantiation or to a human task and must fulfill a [contract](contracts-and-contexts.md).
-A page is not mapped to any part of a process.
-There is real no difference between a page and a form, so the procedure for designing them is the same.
+To gather the inputs that will be sent to the contract, it embeds input fields and a submit button.
+A page is not mapped to any part of a process, it displays business information and gives access to forms or action buttons that send information to the process.
+Besides this, there is no difference between a page and a form, so the procedure for designing them is the same.
-Typically, a form has input fields and a submit button, though these can also be present in a page.
 This documentation uses the term _page_ for both pages and forms, unless otherwise stated.

 ## Page structure

-A page consists of widgets that are arranged in containers and rows.
-The UI designer provides a set of default widgets that you can use to design a page.
+A page consists of widgets that are arranged in rows, and optionally, containers.
+The UI Designer provides a set of default widgets that you can use to design a page.
 The default widgets are available from the palette panel, which is on the left side of the Page editor.
 A widget has properties that control how it appears and how it is used.
 There are some general properties that all widgets have, and some properties that are specific to the widget type.
 You can also create [custom widgets](custom-widgets.md).

 Each widget in the palette has a description.
-To show a widget description, just roll over the top right corner of the widget in the widget palette.
+To show a widget description, just roll over the widget in the palette.

+## Containers

 A container is a widget that contains other widgets.
-You can have nested containers.
+You can create nested containers.
 A typical use for containers is to control the main layout of your page.
 For example, if you want to create a two-column layout, you will start your page by adding two containers on the same row, each one spanning six columns of the page.
 A page does not need to have a container, but it is useful.

-A row is a mechanism for aligning widgets across a page or a container.
-When you create a new, empty, page, it contains a row.
-If you add a container to the page, it contains a row.
-A row occupies the whole width of the page or container it is inside, which is considered to be 12 units.
-When you add a widget to a row, you specify the widget width, up to a maximum of 12 units.
-The actual width is calculated when the page is displayed.

-## Containers

-A container widget is used to hold other widgets.
-By default, a container has one row, where you can drop component widgets.
-You can use containers to control the layout of a page.
+By default, a container contains one row, where you can drop component widgets or containers.
-For example, you can create a two-column layout by placing two containers side by side in a row.
 You can also make the page layout dynamic by [repeating a container to display a collection of data](repeat-a-container-for-a-collection-of-data.md).

 ### Adding a widget to a row

 If the row has some space at the end, the widget will fill the remaining empty space in the row.
-If the row has no empty space, the dropped component will be automatically resized to fit a row width, creating a new row.
+If the row has no empty space, the dropped component will be automatically resized to fit a row width.

 ### Adding a row

 According your needs, a container can have any number of rows.

 To add a widget in a new row, a container has two dropzones where you can drop a widget from the palette.
-These dropzones are situated at the top of the container and at the bottom of the container.
-When your mouse is over the upper or lower border of a widget in a row, the dropzone becomes visible, as shown in these examples:
+These dropzones are located at the top of the container and at the bottom of the container.
+When your mouse hovers the upper or lower border of a widget in a row, the dropzone becomes visible, as shown in these examples:

 Example 1: add a title widget in a new row above a paragraph widget: